 - 1 tsp salt (6 grams)

 - 2 Tbsp heavy cream (or whipping cream) (29 grams)

 Carrot Cake Layers:

-- Preheat oven to 350°F. Line four 7 inch pans or three 8 inch round pans with parchment rounds, and grease with non-stick cooking spray.
+- Preheat oven to 350°F. Line four 7 inch or three 8 inch round pans with parchment rounds, and grease with non-stick baking spray.